Redtail chub: Life history

 The redtail chub spawns in late spring, and only once per year.
 Sexual maturity is reached in the second year, when males begin to grow much more rapidly than females, and reach greater sizes.
-Average clutch size is anywhere from 500-1000 ova.
+Average clutch size is anywhere from 500–1000 ova.
 The redtail chub, like all Nocomis species, creates troughs in which to breed.
 To do this, it will pick up small to medium-sized gravel with its mouth, and construct a nest about 6" tall.
 The male will guard the trough after eggs and sperm are released.
 Females often spawn in the nests of several males.
 The males will defend the nest and eggs until hatching takes place.
-Males will defend the nest from other members of the same species, however they often share their nests with members of other species including Clinostomus funduloides, Notropis rubellus, N. leuciodus, Lythrurus ardens, and species of Phoxinus.
+Males will defend the nest from other members of the same species, however they often share their nests with members of other species including Clinostomus funduloides, Notropis rubellus, N. leuciodus, Lythrurus ardens, and species of Chrosomus.
 If the proper gravel shoals are not available, or if they are covered in silt, breeding can be hindered or even stopped entirely.
 There is no parental care after the eggs' hatching.